fullstack-hy2020/fullstack-hy2020.github.io/src/content/9/en/part9d.md

 So the first element, assigned to *newNote* is a string and the second element that we assigned *setNewNote* has a slightly more complex type.
 We notice that there is a string mentioned there, so we know that it must be the type of a function that sets a valued data.
 See [here](https://codewithstyle.info/Using-React-useState-hook-with-TypeScript/) if you want to learn more about the types of useState function.

-From this all we see that TypeScript has indeed [inferred](https://www.typescriptlang.org/docs/handbook/type-inference.html#handbook-content) the type of the first useState quite right, it is creating a state with type string.
+From all this we see that TypeScript has indeed [inferred](https://www.typescriptlang.org/docs/handbook/type-inference.html#handbook-content) the type of the first useState correctly, a state with type string is created.

-When we look at the second useState that has the initial value *[]* the type looks quite different
+When we look at the second useState that has the initial value *[]* , the type looks quite different

 ```ts
 useState<never[]>(initialState: never[] | (() => never[])):
   [never[], React.Dispatch<React.SetStateAction<never[]>>]
 ```

-TypeScript can just infer that the state has type *never[]*, it is an array but it has no clue what are the elements stored to array, so we clearly need to help the compiler and provide the type explicitly.
+TypeScript can just infer that the state has type *never[]*, it is an array but it has no clue what the elements stored to the array are, so we clearly need to help the compiler and provide the type explicitly.

 One of the best sources for information about typing React is the [React TypeScript Cheatsheet](https://react-typescript-cheatsheet.netlify.app/).
-The Cheatsheet chapter about [useState](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/hooks#usestate) hook instructs to use a *type parameter* in situations where the compiler can not infer the type.
+The Cheatsheet chapter about [useState](https://react-typescript-cheatsheet.netlify.app/docs/basic/getting-started/hooks#usestate) hook instructs us to use a *type parameter* in situations where the compiler can not infer the type.

 Let us now define a type for notes: